 Hair loss news first:

 — Edit: I just found out that Devon Grimmé from Follicept unexpectedly passed away today at the very young age of 27.
-Here are many of his helpful comments over the past year while he was testing Follicept’s product on himself.
+He made man helpful comments over the past year (link no longer working) while he was testing Follicept’s product on himself.
 Also see my post from earlier this year regarding Follicept.

 — Edit: A day after I wrote this post, Kythera submitted an Investigational New Drug Application (IND) to the US FDA for KYTH-105 (Setipiprant).
 For more on Setipiprant, read this.

 — Edit: “Swisstemples” who I mentioned further below has a new website.